John-Colvin/YAIDIP/README.md

     '$$'
     '$' Identifier
     '$(' Type ')'
-    '$(' Expression ')'
+    '$(' AssignExpression ')'
 ```

-In the grammar above `Type` is the nonterminal for types, and `Expression` is the nonterminal for general D expressions.
+In the grammar above `Type` is the nonterminal for types, and `AssignExpression` is the nonterminal for general D assignment expressions.
+For details refer to the current grammar at https://dlang.org/spec/grammar.html.

-The `InterpolatedExpression` is lowered to a comma-separated list that consists of the string fragments interspersed with the expressions escaped by `$`.
-The `InterpolatedFormattingExpression` is lowered to the string literal fragments stitched together, followed by all escaped fragments, in lexical order.
+The `InterpolatedString` is lowered to a comma-separated list that consists of the string fragments interspersed with the expressions escaped by `$`.
+The `InterpolatedFormattingString` is lowered to the string literal fragments stitched together, followed by all escaped fragments, in lexical order.

 An `f`-string expansion produces a literal string in the first position even if that would be empty: `fun(f"$x")` lowers to `fun("", x)`, not `fun(x)`.
 In contrast, `i`-string expansion never produces empty string literals: `fun(i"$x")`expands to `fun(x)` and `fun(i"$x$y")`expands to `fun(x, y)`.

 Any lexical errors (such as a `$` followed by a space, or unbalanced `(` and `)`) will be reported during parsing.
-Semantic checking will ensure that interpolated strings occur only in the contexts specified above.
 Then, other semantic errors will be reported during the typechecking of the lowered code.

 This concludes the syntax and semantics of the proposed feature.